NMR chromatography

 The main disadvantage with the conventional DOSY method is that in most cases there is insufficient separation in the diffusion axis to fully separate the components of the mixture.
 The free induction decay (FID) of a DOSY experiment is a sum of decaying sinusoids in the acquisition dimension and a sum of Gaussian decays in the diffusion dimension.
 The acquisition dimension is easily analyzed by a Fourier transform yielding high resolution in the frequency domain.
 However, analysis of the diffusion dimension involves an inversion of the Laplace transform (ILT).
 While this is quite accurate at up to 2% for a single decay, it has very low resolution when separating two or more overlapping signals with little chance of resolving diffusions of signals that have overlapping frequencies that differ by less than 30–50%.

-Attempts to enhance the separation in the diffusion dimension was made by adding a solid chromatographic medium such as silica gel.
+Attempts to enhance the separation in the diffusion dimension were made by adding a solid chromatographic medium such as silica gel.
 In conventional chromatography, the silica gel differentially binds each compound, giving each compound a different translational velocity in the column.
 Likewise, there is a differentiation in the compounds' effective diffusion rates even though there is no flow.
 However, using conventional NMR techniques solid silica gel broadens the signals arising from the liquid to hundreds or thousands of Hertz due to inhomogeneous magnetic susceptibility.
 Signals arising from solids that tumble slowly if at all are broadened to tens of kHz due to chemical shift anisotropy.
 DOSY requires narrow signals in 1D NMR in order to yield signals in a diffusion spectrum.
 This is because broad signals relax almost completely during the diffusion pulse sequence prior to acquisition.
 Therefore, solid-state NMR techniques such as high resolution magic angle spinning (HR-MAS) or susceptibility matching of the solvent to the silica have been used to observe the spectrum.
 This greatly complicates the application of this technique and provides limited results.

 The advantages of our patent liquid nanotechnology (fig. 2) over silica for NMR chromatography are:

-1. A regular NMR spectrometer for liquid-state is all that is needed without an HR-MAS probe or magic angle spinning capability.
+• A regular NMR spectrometer for liquid-state is all that is needed without an HR-MAS probe or magic angle spinning capability.

-2. There is no need for high-susceptibility solvents that are usually brominated or iodated and therefore, very photosensitive.
+• There is no need for high-susceptibility solvents that are usually brominated or iodated and therefore, very photosensitive.

-3. The sample is measured without spinning so the diffusion rate is not affected by spinning.
+• The sample is measured without spinning so the diffusion rate is not affected by spinning.

-4. Our liquid nanotechnology can be stable for years so there is no need to prepare the 'solvent' immediately prior to use.
+• Our liquid nanotechnology can be stable for years so there is no need to prepare the 'solvent' immediately prior to use.

 Fig. 2.
 Ampoule of an NMR chromatography 'solvent'